paidy/interview/SimpleRestaurantApi.md

 It may be permissable to choose between a set of languages, or you may be directed to complete the assignment using a prescribed programming language.

-Please try to spend around 4-6 hours on this test.
 The focus will be on data structure choice, API design and implementation, internal implementation (especially regarding data correctness, multi-threaded capacity, and proper unit testing).
 How "functional" the solution is coded will also be a strong factor.
 Please learn and use all of the functional programming skills you can to complete this test, along with a good sense of when and where to apply